Table Of Contents

 With a time horizon of six years, you might consider Series I Savings Bonds, as well as fixed annuities.
 The U.S. Treasury Department issues and backs I bonds, so these products are considered extremely safe.

-I bonds earn interest based on two rates: a fixed interest rate (1.30% as of February 2024) and a rate that resets every six months.
-The changing rate is called the inflation rate because the Treasury calculates this rate based on changes in the Consumer Price Index (CPI).
-This way, the interest earned by I bonds should keep pace with inflation.
+I bonds earn interest based on two rates: a fixed interest rate (1.20% as of February 2025) and a rate that resets every six months based on inflation measures.
+I-Bonds are currently paying 3.11% (February 2025).
+The interest earned by I bonds should keep pace with inflation but may not offer the best rates when compared to other savings products in a stable or falling inflationary environment.

 An I bond can be redeemed, or cashed out, after 12 months, but redeeming it before the five-year anniversary date will result in losing the last three months of interest earned.
 This means that I bonds have somewhat more liquidity than fixed annuities, which cannot be cashed out before their maturity date without incurring steep surrender charges.